Kalehoo/Payload-Spammer-Developement/README.md

 Free, open source tool for spamming POST-requests for HTTP-server in means of stress testing.

+<b>Notification: DDoS is a crime when done into other person's or company's computer, server etc without owner's permission.
+Original developer is not taking responsibility if program is used in such a intent.</b>

 ## Upcoming features:
 <ul>
 <li>GET method</li>